Dirty Kuffar: Video

+Media exposure in the 2000s

 "Dirty Kuffar" has been mentioned in the media and even internationally.
-The Globe and Mail on 17 August 2007 have said that: "Since its release, 'Dirty Kuffar' has been downloaded onto millions of computers and remixed by many like-minded web jihadists.
+The Globe and Mail on 17 August 2007 said that: "Since its release, 'Dirty Kuffar' has been downloaded onto millions of computers and remixed by many like-minded web jihadists.
 You can find it on video-sharing sites such as YouTube."

 The news station Al-Jazeera reported on the phenomenon.